Facts about Angie Dickinson

 Angie Dickinson Biography

-Dickinson married Gene Dickinson in 1952; they had no children and were divorced in 1960.
+Angie Dickinson was still Angeline Brown when she married Gene Dickinson in 1952; they had no children and were divorced in 1960, and she kept the last name.
 She married composer Burt Bacharach in 1965; they divorced in 1980.
-They had one daughter, Nikki Bacharach, born in 1966, who suffered from a form of autism known as Asperger's Syndrome.
-Nikki died on 4 January 2007; a spokeswoman for Dickinson and Bacharach told reporters that that Nikki had "quietly and peacefully committed suicide to escape the ravages to her brain brought on by Asperger's."
+They had one daughter, Nikki Bacharach, born in 1966, who suffered from a form of autism known as Asperger’s Syndrome.
+Nikki died on January 4, 2007; a spokeswoman for Dickinson and Bacharach told reporters that that Nikki had “quietly and peacefully committed suicide to escape the ravages to her brain brought on by Asperger’s.”